This years Econ Nobel goes to the three stooges who wrote this-

 In the former set of colonies, there were constraints on the development of economic institutions that would favor a few at the expense of the majority.
 Such constraints were entirely absent in the latter set of colonies.

 There were no colonies of either type.
 What these nutters mean is that after Wars of Independence, there was divergence.
 In some places a tiny elite 'extracted' resources from the indigenous majority- e.g. American-Africans in Liberia or Creole elites in Banana republics.
-The problem here is that you could 'feudal' regions in Europe itself where a handful of aristocratic landlords rack-rented a vast indigenous peasant population.
+The problem here is that there were 'feudal' regions in Europe itself where a handful of aristocratic landlords rack-rented a vast indigenous peasant population.
 Parts or rural Portugal were more 'third world', in that respect that many parts of Latin America or even their ex-colony in Goa.

 Finally, the fourth comparative static is useful in thinking about why many colonies did not attempt to change their economic institutions during the nineteenth century when new economic opportunities made their previous system based on forced labor, slavery, or tribute-taking much less beneficial relative to one encouraging investment in industry and commerce.